MicrosoftDocs/azure-docs/articles/backup/backup-azure-delete-vault.md

     ![Remove replicas on disk and online](./media/backup-azure-delete-vault/remove-replica-on-disk-and-online.png)

 Now that you have deleted the backup items from on-premises, complete the below steps from the portal:
-- For MABS and DPM follow the steps in [Remove Azure Backup management servers](#remove-azure-backup-management-servers)
+- For MABS and DPM follow the steps in [Remove Azure Backup management servers](#remove-azure-backup-management-servers).

 ### Remove Azure Backup management servers